 Diabetes is a chronic disease that occurs because the body is unable to use blood sugar (glucose) properly.
 The exact cause of this malfunction is unknown, but genetic and environmental factors play a part.
 Risk factors for diabetes include obesity and high levels of cholesterol.
 Some specific causes are discussed below.

-This may result from type 1 diabetes.
+This is primarily the cause of type 1 diabetes.
 It occurs when insulin-producing cells are damaged or destroyed and stop producing insulin.
 Insulin is needed to move blood sugar into cells throughout the body.
 The resulting insulin deficiency leaves too much sugar in the blood and not enough in the cells for energy.

 This is specific to type 2 diabetes.
 It occurs when insulin is produced normally in the pancreas, but the body is still unable move glucose into the cells for fuel.
 At first, the pancreas will create more insulin to overcome the body’s resistance.
-But eventually the cells “wear out.”
+Eventually the cells “wear out.”
 At that point the body slows insulin production, leaving too much glucose in the blood.
+This is known as prediabetes.
+A person with prediabetes has a blood sugar level higher than normal but not high enough for a diagnosis of diabetes.
+Unless tested, the person may not be aware, as there are no clear symptoms.
+Type 2 diabetes occurs as insulin production continues to decrease and resistance increases.

 Genetics plays a role in determining how likely you are to develop some type of diabetes.
 Researchers don’t fully understand the role of genetics in the development of diabetes.
 According to the American Diabetes Association, statistics show that if you have a parent or sibling with diabetes, your odds of developing it yourself increase.